CalabreseLab/seekr/README.md

   self.counts /= self.std

 WARNING: You have `np.nan` values in your counts after standardization.
-This is likely due to a kmer not appearing in any of your sequences.
+This is likely due to a *k*-mer not appearing in any of your sequences.
 Try:
-1) using a smaller kmer size,
+1) using a smaller *k*-mer size,
 2) beginning with a larger set of sequences,
 3) passing precomputed normalization vectors from a larger data set (e.g. GENCODE).

 ```

 The code runs, but we get a warning.
-That's because we're normalizing 4096 columns of kmers.
+That's because we're normalizing 4096 columns of *k*-mers.
-Most of those kmers never appear in any of our 5 lncRNAs.
+Most of those *k*-mers never appear in any of our 5 lncRNAs.
 This necessarily results in division by 0.
 If we use a much larger set of [sequences](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_28/gencode.v28.lncRNA_transcripts.fa.gz),
 this same line works fine: